 Neutral Wall Paint Colors to Update Orange Wood Tones

 Orange-toned wood stains work well with paint colors from the same hue family — orange!
 This includes light, subtle beiges that aren’t overly warm (Benjamin Moore Muslin and Gentle Cream and Sherwin-Williams Navajo White and Softer Tan).
-Some warm grays can add a nice accent to orange-toned wood (Benjamin Moore Balboa Mist), but this may be a bit more contrast you’d want in a home that’s for sale.
+Some warm grays can add a nice accent to orange-toned wood (Benjamin Moore Balboa Mist).
+However, this may be a bit more contrast you’d want in a home that’s for sale.

 Yellow Wood Tones